ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  The absence of a single, properly formed RFC5322.From header field renders the message invalid since it does not comply with [@!RFC5322].
-   Handling of such a message is outside of the scope of this specification.
+   Handling such a message is outside of the scope of this specification.

-Since the sorts of mail typically protected by DMARC participants tend to only have single Authors, DMARC participants generally operate under a slightly restricted profile of RFC5322 with respect to the expected syntax of this field.
+Since the sorts of mail typically protected by DMARC participants tend only to have single Authors, DMARC participants generally operate under a slightly restricted profile of RFC5322 with respect to the expected syntax of this field.
 See (#mail-receiver-actions) for details.

 ##  Authentication Mechanisms {#authentication-mechanisms}